vlagh3/hugo_web/content/notes/zerologon.md

 ## Exploitation
 ![](/img/exploit_zerologon.png)
-1. Spoofing the client credential
+### 1. Spoofing the client credential
 - after exchanging challenges with a `NetrServerReqChallenge` call
 - a client authenticates by doing a `NetrServerAuthenticate3` call, which has a parameter `ClientCredential` *(that is computed by applying the `ComputeNetlogonCredential` to the client challenge)*
 - because we have control over the client challenge there's nothing stopping us to set it to 8 zeroes => for 1 in 256 session keys, the correct `ClientCredential` will also consist of 8 zeroes
 - session key will be different for every authentication attempt
 - computer accounts are not locked after invalid login attempt => we can try a bunch of times until we hit a key & authentication succeeds
-2. Disabling signing & sealing
+### 2. Disabling signing & sealing
 - ok we can bypass the auth call, but we still have no idea what the value of the session key is
 - it becomess problematic due to Netlogon'ss transport encryption mechanism *(RPC signing & sealing)*, which uses this key but a different scheme than `ComputeNetlogonCredential`
 - luckily, signing & sealing is optional => so we can simply omit the flag in the `NetrServerAuthenticate3` call & continue
-3. Spoofing a call
+### 3. Spoofing a call
 - even when encryption is disabled, every call must contain a so-called `authenticator` value which is computed by applying `ComputeNetlogonCredential(w session key)` to the `ClientStoredCredential + Timestamp`
   - `ClientStoredCredential`: incrementing value maintained by the client & intialised to the same value as the `ClientCredential` we provided => will be 0
   - `Timestamp`: the current Posix time; server doesn't place many restriction on this value => simply pretend that it’s January 1st, 1970 = 0
 - `ComputeNetlogonCredential(0) = 0` => we can authenticate our first call by simply providing an all-zero authenticator & timestamp
-4. Changing computer's AD password
+### 4. Changing computer's AD password
 - we can leverage the `NetrServerPasswordSet2` call to set a new password for the client
         - password is not hashed but it is encrypted with the session key by using again `CFB8` with an all-zero IV
 - plaintext password structure in the Netlogon protocol consists of 516 bytes *(last 4 being the pass len)*
 - provide 516 zeroes => decryption to 516 zeroes => zero-length password *(setting empty passwords for a computer is not forbidden)* => can set an empty password for any computer in the domain
 - afterwards, we can simply set up a new Netlogon connection on behalf of this computer
 > **NOTE**: When changing a computer password in this way it is only changed in the AD.
 The targeted system itself will still locally store its original password.
-5. From pass change to domain admin

 ### Lab
 - **Perequistes**